Lviv: Christianity

 At one point, over 60 churches existed in the city.
-The largest Christian Churches have existed in the city since the 13th century.
-The city has been the seat of the Catholic Church in 3 rites: The Ukrainian Catholic Archeparchy of Lviv, the Roman Catholics, and the Armenian Church.
+Christian groups have existed in the city since the 13th century.
+The city has been the episcopal see of three different particular churches of Catholic Church: The Ukrainian Catholic Archeparchy of Lviv of the Ukrainian Greek Catholic Church, the Archdiocese of Lviv of the Latin Church, and formerly the Armenian Catholic Archeparchy of Lviv of the Armenian Catholic Church.
 Each has had a diocesan seat in Lviv since the 16th century.
-At the end of the 16th century, the Orthodox community in Ukraine transferred their allegiance to the Pope in Rome and became the Ukrainian Greek Catholic Church.
+At the end of the 16th century, the Eastern Orthodox community in Ukraine transferred their allegiance to the Pope in Rome and became the Ukrainian Greek Catholic Church.
 This bond was forcibly dissolved in 1946 by the Soviet authorities and the Roman Catholic community was forced out by the expulsion of the Polish population.
 Since 1989, religious life in Lviv has experienced a revival.

-Lviv is the seat of the Roman Catholic Archdiocese of Lviv, the centre of the Roman Catholic Church in Ukraine and until 21 August 2005 was the centre of the Ukrainian Greek Catholic Church.
 About 35 percent of religious buildings belong to the Ukrainian Greek Catholic Church, 11.5 percent to the Ukrainian Autocephalous Orthodox Church, 9 per cent to the Ukrainian Orthodox Church – Kyiv Patriarchate and 6 per cent to the Roman Catholic Church.

-Until 2005, Lviv was the only city with two Catholic Cardinals: Lubomyr Husar (Byzantine Rite) and Marian Jaworski (Latin Rite).

 In June 2001, Pope John Paul II visited the Latin Cathedral, St. George's Cathedral and the Armenian Cathedral.

 Judaism

-Lviv historically had a large and active Jewish community and until 1941 at least 45 synagogues and prayer houses existed.
+Lviv historically had a large and active Jewish community and until 1941, at least 45 synagogues and prayer houses existed.
 Even in the 16th century, two separate communities existed.
 One lived in today's old town with the other in the Krakowskie Przedmieście.
 The Golden Rose Synagogue was built in Lviv in 1582.
 In the 19th century, a more differentiated community started to spread out.
 Liberal Jews sought more cultural assimilation and spoke German and Polish.
 On the other hand, Orthodox and Hasidic Jews tried to retain the old traditions.
 Between 1941 and 1944, the Germans in effect completely destroyed the centuries-old Jewish tradition of Lviv.
 Most synagogues were destroyed and the Jewish population was forced first into a ghetto before being forcibly transported to concentration camps where they were murdered.

 Under the Soviet Union, synagogues remained closed and were used as warehouses or cinemas.
 The last functioning synagogue was closed in the 1960s.
 Only since the fall of the Iron Curtain, has the remainder of the Jewish community experienced a faint revival.

 Currently, the only functioning Orthodox Jewish synagogue in Lviv is the Beis Aharon V'Yisrael Synagogue.